Travis Jervey

-Travis Richard Jervey (born May 5, 1972) is a former American football running back.
-He played for the Green Bay Packers, San Francisco 49ers, and Atlanta Falcons of the National Football League (NFL).
+Travis Richard Jervey (born May 5, 1972) is an American former professional football player who was a running back in the National Football League (NFL).
+He played for the Green Bay Packers, San Francisco 49ers, and Atlanta Falcons.
 With the Packers, he won Super Bowl XXXI over the New England Patriots and participated in the 1998 Pro Bowl.

-Football career
+He played college football for The Citadel Bulldogs.

-Early years
+Early life

-Jervey attended Wando High School in Mount Pleasant, South Carolina and played collegiately at The Citadel in neighboring Charleston, where he was the backup to Everette Sands for three years.
+Jervey attended Wando High School in Mount Pleasant, South Carolina, and played collegiately at The Citadel in neighboring Charleston, where he was the backup to Everette Sands for three years.
 Jervey also considered playing for Hawaii, but that program only offered him a partial scholarship.
-During his senior season, Jervey set a school record with a 96 yard run against VMI in the Oyster Bowl.
+During his senior season, Jervey set a school record with a 96-yard run against VMI in the Oyster Bowl.
 Jervey was later inducted into both The Citadel and South Carolina Athletic Hall of Fame.

 Professional career

 Green Bay Packers

-Jervey was a 5th round pick (170th overall) of the Packers in the 1995 NFL Draft; lead scout John Dorsey suggested taking Terrell Davis with the pick but general manager Ron Wolf was worried about Davis' injury history and took Jervey instead.
+Jervey was a fifth round pick (170th overall) of the Packers in the 1995 NFL draft; lead scout John Dorsey suggested taking Terrell Davis with the pick but general manager Ron Wolf was worried about Davis' injury history and took Jervey instead.
 In the 1996 season, Jervey participated in the "NFL's Fastest Man" competition and placed fourth.
 After playing exclusively at running back in college, Jervey began playing on special teams with the Packers and made the 1998 Pro Bowl as a special teams player.
 In 1998, Jervey started five games in place of the injured Dorsey Levens before sustaining a broken ankle.
 As his rookie contract was up after 1998, the Jacksonville Jaguars originally offered Jervey a three-year contract but later rescinded; he re-signed on a one-year deal with the Packers.